danReynolds/Personal-Site/_posts/2020-11-28-Redux-To-Apollo-Accessing-Data.md

 **But wait**!
 This is not actually the correct typing for `readField('readEmployees')` because as we know, cached queries contain *references*.
 So a correct typing would be `readField<Reference[]>('readEmployees')` with `Reference` being imported from `@apollo/client`.

-While this typing is correct, it isn't very helpful because we would need to know what the return value is for `readEmployees` to know that it returns an array and we're still not getting type safety that the field `readEmployees` actually exists.
+While this typing is correct, it isn't very helpful because we would need to know what the return value is for `readEmployees` to know that it returns an array and even then, we're still not getting type safety that the field `readEmployees` actually exists.

 ## [Adding Field Policies to the Schema](#adding-field-policies-to-the-schema)

-In order to get better type safety, we need to add your custom fields to the GraphQL schema.
-We can do this by defining type policy configs which closely our GraphQL server's remote schema resolvers:
+In order to get better type safety, we need to add our custom fields to the GraphQL schema.
+We can do this by defining type policy configs which closely resemble our GraphQL server's remote schema resolvers:

 ```typescript
 import { DocumentNode } from 'graphql';